 (2) Is the first number of my dividend bigger than my divisor?

-- If it is, do the division in the tens column first, then move to the ones column.
+• If yes, do the division in the tens column first, then move to the ones column.

-- If not, you can divide the whole dividend by the divisor and your answer is less than ten.
+• If no, you can divide the whole dividend by the divisor and your answer will be less than ten.

 RemaindersYes, there are remainders when you divide two-digit numbers.
 Remember that the remainder will never be larger than your divisor.
 It doesn't matter whether your answer is ten or greater, that remainder will always stay smaller than the divisor.

 As you do long division, you will discover remainders in the middle of your division problems.
-It won't always be nice and even like when you divide sixty (60) by two (2).
-That even quotient of thirty (30) is just lucky.
+It won't always be nice and even like when you divide sixty (62) by two (2).
+That even quotient of thirty-one (31) is just lucky.
 Think about the number fifty-four (54).
-When you divide by two, that 5 is divisible by 2, but the re is a remainder of 1.
-In long division, you hold onto that remainder for the division in the ones column.
-So you actually have two divisions.
+When you divide by two, the 5 in the tens column is divisible by 2, but there is a remainder of 1.
+In long division, you hold on to that remainder for the division in the ones column.
+So, you actually have two small division problems.

-(4) Put the two values together to get the answer of 27
+Step 4: Put the two values together to get the answer of 27.

 * The custom search only looks at Rader's sites.